rteuwens/basic_flask_app/README.md

 ## A basic Flask Application
 This template Flask application uses
-  - Blueprints      : to modularize our app
+  - Blueprints -----: to modularize our app
-  - SQLalchemy      : for object relational mapping.
+  - SQLalchemy -----: for object relational mapping.
 Manage the db with Python
-  - Flask-Migrate   : automate the db maintenance whenever the schema is changed
+  - Flask-Migrate --: automate the db maintenance whenever the schema is changed
-  - Flask-User      : a fantastic, fully functional login system which includes user roles
+  - Flask-User -----: a fantastic, fully functional login system which includes user roles

-I'm keeping a copy here since it's the perfect starting point to actually start building an application.
+I'm keeping a copy here since it's the perfect starting point to actually start building an application. <br>
 Others are welcome to use it.

 #### Getting started
 Make a new folder and clone the repository